DN-debug/peux-os-sitebuild/src/pages/about.md

 Bitter truth is that you'll find many arch-based distros out there.
 Then why Peux OS?
 Well, it's a proof that community driven ideas and already existing tools can make the experience so much better.

 Remember : it's part of hobby and learning procedure.
-But you are most welcome to lend a hand.
+But you are most welcome to lend me a hand.

 **Credits**